maitag/peote-playground/openfl/README.md

 ## TODO

-- for non html5-targets it needs little fixing for resize and inside gl-renderloop
+- needs little fixing for resize and inside gl-renderloop
 - using OpenFL-Sprites matrix-transformation inside the invoked peote-view
 - testing together with default OpenFL-rendering, z-depth and alphachannels